 I decide to spend a few minutes tweaking a sentence or two and…poof.
 Three hours.
 I play with adjectives the way nine-year-olds play with Legos.

 While carpooling, I scheme plots.
-I once forgot an entire class this way.
+I once forgot a class this way.
 I was the teacher.

 Every library in Northeast Ohio is (or has been) my office.
 No library?
 No Panera?
 No problem.
 I write stories in the parking lot while my kid swims a few thousand yards.
 I find a far-off parking space and belt out whatever I can.

 I’m fortunate to teach homeschooled students in my home.
 We read classics together, and I share what I know about writing.
 Writing=Love.
 The class is called 5000 Words because I promised the moms their kids will have written a minimum of 5000 words in six weeks’ time.
-Kids walk into my class tight as lug nuts and—after a few sessions—could pen Leaves of Grass at gunpoint (this has not been tested).
+Kids walk into my class tight as lug nuts and—after a few sessions—could pen Leaves of Grass.

 Some of me, Published: